We Have Band: 2007–2009: Early performances and singles

-Naïve label releases

-WHB
+2009–2010: WHB

 Work on the band's first album was finished in Autumn 2009.
 It was mixed and co-produced by Gareth Jones who has also worked with Depeche Mode, These New Puritans and Emmy The Great.
 The recording and mix was finished in Strongrooms and the record was mastered by Nils at The Exchange.
 It was signed to Naïve Records, a French independent label at the end of 2009 and the album was released on 5 April 2010 on CD, vinyl and download formats.
 The album received much critical acclaim.
 The Times described it as "Brooding disco meets slick, new-wave indie".
 The Fly magazine said the album shows "just what a force they really are", whilst The Music Fix said, "These young shoulders have sired a mature yet minimal electro pop masterpiece."
 The album artwork was created by Sam Ashby, an East London art director and designer, who is also responsible for the queer film magazine Little Joe.

-Singles

 "Divisive" was the first single proper from the album.
 It was iTunes single of the week on its release week of 22 March.
 It received significant support from Radio 1 DJs Fearne Cotton and Jo Whiley.
 The video for "Divisive" was made by jul&mat for Solab who have also made videos for Metronomy.
 "Divisive" was remixed by Tom Starr and the Chicago house legend Carl Craig amongst others.
 "Divisive" was followed by a re-release of "Oh!".
 The re-release video was made by Blake Claridge.
 The final single from WHB was "Love What You Doing?".
 Released on 6 December 2010,the single was accompanied by remixes by Anoraak, Teenagers and Tokyo, and James Yuill.

-Touring

-From the 2008 London performances and early international festival performances the band has toured fairly constantly.
-At the Rencontres Trans Musicales in late 2008 in Rennes the band was described as "The Revelation of the Festival".
+From the 2008 London performances and early international festival performances, the band toured fairly constantly.
+At the Rencontres Trans Musicales in late 2008 in Rennes the band was described as "the revelation of the festival".
 In 2009 and 2010, the band played 287 shows in 26 countries.
-They have played major festivals all over the UK including Glastonbury festival, The Big Chill, V Festival, Lovebox Festival, Secret Garden Party, Latitude, Isle of Wight Festival, Parklife, and The Great Escape.
+They played major festivals all over the UK including Glastonbury festival, The Big Chill, V Festival, Lovebox Festival, Secret Garden Party, Latitude, Isle of Wight Festival, Parklife, and The Great Escape.